 When talking to a school on the phone, see if you can discern if the representative is really listening to you or if you feel like they’re reading from a canned transcript – if the latter, chances are you’ll be just another number to them.
 Instead, make sure the school asks questions about YOU before giving you information about their programs.
 After all, it’s YOUR education that’s important here.

 Speaking of talking on the phone, one of the things we’ve found is that the larger the school is, sometimes the smaller the student feels.
-Instead of being a small fish in a big pond, consider whether you’d prefer a more personal approach when it comes to asking questions, having things explained, or getting personalized instruction based on YOUR needs.
-(MT School of Canada gives you your own instructor in our Advanced Medical Transcription and Editing program, and your education gets very personalized as you get nearer to the end.
+Instead of being a small fish in a big pond with a school that enrolls hundreds of students each month, consider whether you’d prefer a more personal approach when it comes to asking questions, having things explained, or getting personalized instruction based on YOUR needs.
+(MT School of Canada gives you your own instructor in our medical transcription program, and your education gets very personal as you get nearer to the end.
 Read here about how our instruction is one of the highest caliber instruction in the industry and how we train our students.)

 One thing we also suggest is to ask the school to give you the name and contact information of a few graduates near you whom you can call in order to find out how their experience was.
 Ask if the graduate had a good experience with the school’s Job Placement program (if they have one.)
 Again, you’re looking for a broad range of opinions so don’t be afraid to ask hard questions.

-Be smart, wise, and diligent in your choice for excellent online training program.
+Be smart, wise, and diligent in your choice for an excellent online training program.
 Some research now will pay off down the road for you in job prospects, the ability to perform well on the job, and YOUR economic future.